curryzjj/curryzjj.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a PhD student in the [School of Computer Science & Technology](https://cs.hust.edu.cn) at the [Huazhong University of Science and Technology](https://www.hust.edu.cn), where I am supervised by [Dr. Haikun Liu](https://www.cs.ox.ac.uk/people/Mark.Harman/) and [Dr. Andrea Arcuri](https://faculty.hust.edu.cn/liuhaikun/zh_CN/zhym/872475/list/index.htm).
+I am affiliated with the [National Engineering Research Center for Big Data Technology and System, the Services Computing Technology and System Lab and the Cluster and Grid Computing Lab](https://grid.hust.edu.cn/index.htm).

-My research focuses on stream processing, transactional consistency, and parallel recovery, with a particular focus on scalable transactional stream processing on multicore processors and distributed environments.
+My primary research interests stream processing, transactional consistency, and parallel recovery, with a particular focus on scalable transactional stream processing on multicore processors and distributed environments.

+I also actively collaborate with [Dr.Shuhao Zhang](https://shuhaozhangtony.github.io/) on innovative research in the field of parallel database systems, large language model (LLM) inference frameworks, and their integration with stream processing techniques.

 A data-driven personal website
 ======